mend/renovate-ce-ee/README.md

 ## License

 Use of WhiteSource Renovate On-Premises is bound by [WhiteSource's Terms of Service](https://renovate.whitesourcesoftware.com/terms-of-service/).
 You can request a license key by submitting the form at [https://renovate.whitesourcesoftware.com/on-premises/](https://renovate.whitesourcesoftware.com/on-premises/).
-Please allow up to 24 hours to receive your license key by email.
+License requests are processed semi-manually so please allow up to 3 working days to receive your license key by email.

 The documentation and examples in this repository are MIT-licensed.